StargazerX0/tp/docs/UserGuide.md

 ## Introduction

-EconoCraft is a single player text adventure game where a player takes on the role of a business owner or manager, tasked with growing their company from a small startup to a large corporation.
+EconoCraft is a single player text adventure game where a player takes on the role of a business owner or manager, tasked with growing his or her company from a small startup to a large corporation.
 The game would simulate real-world business challenges, including resource management, market analysis, product development, and financial planning to help students prepare for the future challenges.